enzomanuelmangano/eslint-plugin-refined/docs/rules/avoid-touchable-opacity.md

 # avoid-touchable-opacity

-Discourages usage of `TouchableOpacity` component in favor of more performant alternatives.
+Avoid using `TouchableOpacity` - you should care about your touchables and use more performant alternatives.

 ## Examples